WHAT IS MEDICARE PART D?

 The amount you pay relates to the tier your medication is in.
 There are four tiers: Tier 1, 2, 3, and the Specialty Tier.
 These range from lowest to highest copayments.
-Tiers are determined by the type of medication – a generic medication won’t cost you as much in copayments, as the majority of generic medications are in Tier 1.
+The type of medication determines tiers.

 Tier 2 medications cost more than Tier 1, but not as much as Tier 3 or the Specialty Tier.
-Tier 2 prescriptions are typically brand-name, yet preferred medications.
+Tier 2 prescriptions are typically brand-name and preferred medications.

 Tier 3 has the second-highest copayment.
-These are medications which are brand-name, but not preferred.
+Again, these are brand-name medications that are not preferred.

 The Specialty Tier has the most expensive copayments.
-This pertains to Medications that cost the most to begin with.
+These are medications that cost the most.

-For more information about what prescription drug coverage you can get with Medicare Part D, call me today at (407) 924-8109.
-You can also email me at firstname.lastname@example.org
+For more information about what prescription drug coverage you can get with Medicare Part D, contact our Medicare Specialist today.

 Fill out the form to get your questions answered by Dale Wondisford wih a FREE no-obligation consulation.